-Our free range birds have unrestricted access to pasture during the day where they can forage and range.
+These birds, which are reared for longer, have access to pasture daily, where they can run, dustbathe and forage.
+At night, the birds return to houses for protection.
 Chickens are descended from jungle fowl that naturally live in the undergrowth so we provide cover and shelters to make them feel protected and secure.
-At night they return to their houses for protection against predators.
-Free range birds are reared for longer, and the combination of the outdoor life and a balanced diet all help to ensure succulence and flavour, and a firmer texture.
 To learn more see the video on this page.

-The results of our campylobacter survey for the fourth quarter of 2017, published today - Thursday 22 February 2018 - show Waitrose had 2% of chickens testing positive for levels of campylobacter >1000 cfu/g (colony forming units).
+The results of our campylobacter survey (see graph below) for the first quarter of 2021, shows that Waitrose & Partners had 0% of chickens testing positive for levels of campylobacter >1000 cfu/g (colony forming units) over the period.

-Waitrose takes its commitment to reducing Campylobacter very seriously and is a long-term supporter of the Food Standards Agency’s (FSA) efforts to eradicate the organism from the poultry supply chain.
+Waitrose takes its commitment to reducing campylobacter very seriously and is a long-term supporter of the FSA's efforts to eradicate the organism from the poultry supply chain.

 We only source our chicken from carefully selected UK family farms that we know and trust and we continue to work hard to ensure that the poultry they supply are raised in the very best welfare conditions at low stocking densities.

-We have installed an industry-leading ‘double barrier’ enhanced bio-secure system on all of our poultry farms.
-Our strategy has been holistic in terms of biosecurity before, during and after the rearing cycle to minimise the risk of Campylobacter colonisation of our birds.
+Enhanced biosecurity: We have installed an industry-leading ‘double barrier’ enhanced bio-secure system on all of our poultry farms.
+Our strategy has been holistic in terms of biosecurity before, during and after the rearing cycle to minimise the risk of campylobacter colonisation of our birds.

 In addition, we have trained all our farmers and catching teams in biosecurity measures and installed communication boards in all our poultry houses, further enforcing communication and industry-leading bio-security practices.
 All farms are audited every crop cycle by a central audit team to monitor compliance.
 We regularly monitor compliance in this area.

-Our investigations have shown that there are lower levels of Campylobacter in chickens that live in fan ventilated, steel-framed houses that are less than 15 years old; the vast majority of our farms have broiler houses that are less than 10 years old.
+Farm and shed infrastructure: Our investigations have shown that there are lower levels of campylobacter in chickens that live in fan ventilated, steel-framed houses that are less than 15 years old.
+The vast majority of our farms have broiler houses that are less than 10 years old.
 Further to this, all our new supply farms comply with our ‘farms of the future’ standards.
 Our ‘farm of the future’ project involves work around ensuring we source chicken from the most forward thinking suppliers in terms of investment in new, cleaner buildings, drinkers, heating systems, farm access management, data capture, litter management and bird welfare standards.

-There is some evidence to suggest that drier heating systems such as indirect heating sources / hot water heating systems can reduce the prevalence of Campylobacter.
+Alternative heating sources: There is some evidence to suggest that drier heating systems such as indirect heating sources / hot water heating systems can reduce the prevalence of campylobacter.
 However, research in his area is still at an early stage and we are using global benchmarking and on-going data analysis to determine the impact this could have.
 Biomass and indirect heating systems have been installed across our supplying farms.

-The way birds are processed has an impact on levels of Campylobacter.
+At the processor: The way birds are processed has an impact on levels of campylobacter.
 We have focused on the following areas because we believe they offer the most significant benefit:

 Neck flap removal:

-We have communicated the safe handling of chicken message in-store, on pack and through our marketing channels including Channel 4’s Weekend Kitchen with Waitrose programme; Waitrose Weekend and Waitrose Food publications, on our website and across social media.
+Communication: We have communicated the safe handling of chicken message in-store, on pack and through our marketing channels including Waitrose Weekend and Waitrose Food publications, on our website and social media.
 We will continue to highlight the best ways of handling raw chicken.

-We run our own in-house Campylobacter workshops with Professor Chris Elliot - a leading expert on food safety – and representatives from the FSA.
+In-house workshops: We run our own in-house campylobacter workshops with Professor Chris Elliot - a leading expert on food safety – and representatives from the FSA.

-Members of our in house teams sit on the FSA’s on Campylobacter Together Board (ACT)
+Engagement: Members of our in house teams sit on the FSA’s on campylobacter Together Board (ACT)

-We believe that our extensive action plan has driven our success in driving down Campylobacter levels in our chicken from farm to kitchen.
+We believe that our extensive action plan has driven our success in driving down campylobacter levels in our chicken supply chain.